ISSN: 1308-5727 | E-ISSN: 1308-5735

 Primary Thyroid Diffuse Large B-cell Lymphoma in a Child with Hashimoto’s Thyroiditis: A Case Report

 Maria Xatzipsalti1, Evangelos Bourousis1, Maria Nikita2, Dimitra Rontogianni3, Myrsini.
-G. Gkeli4, Dionisios Chrysis5, Aristeidis Giannakopoulos5, Dimitrios Delis1, Margarita Baka2, Andriani Vazeou1
+G. Gkeli4, Dionisios Chrysis5, Aristeidis Giannakopoulos5, Dimitris Delis1, Margarita Baka2, Andriani Vazeou1

-2Oncology Department “P. & A. Kyriakou” Children’s Hospital, Athens, Greece
+2“P. & A. Kyriakou” Children’s Hospital, Department of Oncology, Athens, Greece

-Primary thyroid lymphoma (PTL) is a rare thyroid gland cancer, with diffuse large B-cell lymphomas (DLBCL) to be extremely rare in children and adolescents.
-Thus, effective therapy is debatable.
-We describe a rare case of thyroid DLBCL in an adolescent girl with a history of Hashimoto Thyroiditis (HT), its diagnostic difficulties and the outcome of treatment.
-A 12- year- old girl with known HT for the last 9 years, was admitted to our department with a right sided painless progressive swelling of the neck.
-Physical examination and imaging (U/S, CT, PET/CT scan) revealed an enlarged thyroid gland with right side lymphadenopathy and no metastasis.
-Two FNAs were done showing suspected lymphoblastic lesions for Non-Hodgkin Lymphoma without precise diagnosis.
-Ultrasound guided core needle biopsy was finally performed confirming the diagnosis of DLBCL.
-She was treated according to LMB 96 - group B protocol with no surgical removal of thyroid.
+Primary thyroid lymphoma (PTL) is a rare thyroid gland cancer, with diffuse large B-cell lymphomas (DLBCL) being extremely rare in children and adolescents.
+Thus, optimal therapy is debatable.
+We describe a rare case of thyroid DLBCL in an adolescent girl with a history of Hashimoto thyroiditis (HT), the difficulty in diagnosis and the outcome of treatment.
+A 12-year-old girl with a nine-year history of HT was admitted with a right-sided painless progressive swelling of the neck.
+Physical examination and imaging including ultrasound (US), computed tomography (CT) and positron emission tomography/CT revealed an enlarged thyroid gland with right side lymphadenopathy and no metastasis.
+Two fine needle aspirations were done showing suspected lymphoblastic lesions for non-Hodgkin lymphoma without precise diagnosis.
+US guided core needle biopsy was finally performed confirming the diagnosis of DLBCL.
+She was treated according to LMB 96-group B protocol with no surgical removal of thyroid.
 The patient responded very well to treatment and 14 months later there is no evidence of relapse or metastases.
-PTL is an extremely rare cause of thyroid malignancy in children However, it should be considered in the differential diagnosis of a thyroid mass in adolescents presenting with a rapidly enlarging neck mass and a history of HT.
-It is a treatable condition with a good prognosis even with the aggressive histological subtypes with no need of thyroidectomy.
+PTL is an extremely rare cause of thyroid malignancy in children.
+However, it should be considered in the differential diagnosis of a thyroid mass in adolescents presenting with a rapidly enlarging neck mass and a history of HT.
+It is a treatable condition with a good prognosis, even in aggressive histological subtypes, with no need for thyroidectomy.

 Keywords: Primary thyroid lymphoma, diffuse large B-cell lymphoma, children